COMPLIANCE FCC ROBOCALL

 The FCC’s enforcement mechanism gives the RMD real teeth: intermediate and terminating carriers are prohibited from accepting traffic from voice service providers that are not registered in the RMD.
 This is not a suggestion — it is a rule with enforcement consequences.

 In practice, this means that if your carrier is not in the RMD, carriers downstream in the call path (the carriers that deliver your calls to the recipient) may block your traffic at the network level.
 The call never reaches the terminating carrier.
 The recipient’s phone never rings.
-Your dialer may receive a SIP error response (typically 603 Decline or 503 Service Unavailable) or, worse, a false ring-no-answer that looks like the recipient simply did not pick up.
+Your dialer may receive a SIP error response — typically 603, which the FCC has standardized as 603+ with the reason phrase “Network Blocked” for blocked-call notification (mandatory since March 25, 2026) — or 503 Service Unavailable, or, worse, a false ring-no-answer that looks like the recipient simply did not pick up.

 The blocking is not universal or instantaneous — enforcement depends on each carrier’s compliance practices.
 But major terminating carriers (the ones serving T-Mobile, AT&T, and Verizon wireless subscribers) are increasingly strict about blocking traffic from non-RMD-registered originators.
 As a result, non-registered carriers experience progressively worse completion rates over time as more downstream carriers enforce the rule.

 How to check your carrier’s RMD status.
 The RMD is publicly searchable at the FCC’s Service Now portal (fccprod.servicenowservices.com/rmd).
 Search for your carrier’s name and verify that they have an active filing.
-If your carrier is not in the RMD, or if their filing has lapsed (filings must be updated annually), your traffic is at risk of downstream blocking.
+If your carrier is not in the RMD, or if their filing has lapsed (filings must be recertified annually by March 1 and updated within 10 business days of any change), your traffic is at risk of downstream blocking.

 What a robocall mitigation program includes